-§ 1350, a jurisdictional provision unlike any other in American law and of a kind apparently unknown to any other legal system in the world.
+§ 1350,1 a jurisdictional provision unlike any other in American law and of a kind apparently unknown to any other legal system in the world.
 Passed by the first Congress in 1789, the ATS laid largely dormant for over 170 years.
-Judge Friendly called it a "legal Lohengrin"-"no one seems to know whence it came."
-Then, in 1980, the statute was given new life, when our Court first recognized in Filartiga v.
-Pena-Irala that the ATS provides jurisdiction over (1) tort actions, (2) brought by aliens (only), (3) for violations of the law of nations (also called "customary international law") including, as a general matter, war crimes and crimes against humanity-crimes in which the perpetrator can be called "hostis humani generis, an enemy of all mankind."
+Judge Friendly called it a "legal Lohengrin"-"no one seems to know whence it came."2 Then, in 1980, the statute was given new life, when our Court first recognized in Filartiga v.
+Pena-Irala that the ATS provides jurisdiction over (1) tort actions, international law"3) including, as a general matter, war crimes and crimes against humanity-crimes in which the perpetrator can be called "hostis humani generis, an enemy of all mankind."4